lauragates1214/feedback-impact-app-product/README.md

 # Overview
 Obwob transforms traditionally fleeting, difficult-to-capture feedback into valuable, structured data that supports impact reports, research and funding bids without the administrative overhead of traditional methods.

-Built as a mobile-first Progressive Web App, Obwob enables facilitators to instantly connect with participants during events and gather their responses in real-time through participants' own mobile phones—with no downloads, logins, or technical barriers.
+Built as a mobile-first Progressive Web App, Obwob enables facilitators to instantly connect with participants during events and gather their responses in real-time through participants' own mobile phones, with no downloads, logins, or technical barriers.

 # The Problem We're Solving